 Carer’s Allowance is not means-tested, so it doesn’t matter how much savings you (and your husband/wife/partner) have.
-However, you can only get Carer’s Allowance if you earn less than £120 a week after tax and some expenses (see the point below).
+However, you can only get Carer’s Allowance if you earn less than £123 a week (in the tax year 2019-20) after tax and some expenses (see the point below).

 You can claim Carer’s Allowance if you live in England, Scotland, Wales or Northern Ireland.

 How much you can earn while claiming Carer’s Allowance

 The rules say that you can earn up to £123 a week (tax year 2019-20), and still claim Carer’s Allowance.
 This figure generally increases in April.
 However, you may be able to earn considerably more than this, because you can take certain expenses, as well as tax, from your earnings figure.

 - Half of any pension contributions you make, whether that’s to a workplace or private pension.

 - Up to half your earnings for money you spend on childcare (if your child is under 16) or care for the ill/disabled person you’re caring for, while you’re at work.
 So, for example, if you earn £250 a week and spend £250 a week on childcare while you’re at work, you could deduct £125 a week of that (50%).

 SAVVY TIP: If you earn over £123 a week when you’ve taken your tax, National Insurance, pension contributions and childcare/caring costs into account, you cannot continue to receive Carer’s Allowance.